Health in Guyana: Education and workforce

 The main centers of medical education are University of Guyana, American International School of Medicine, and Texila American University.
+Texila American University, established in Georgetown in 2010, offers a Doctor of Medicine (MD) program with basic sciences taught in Guyana and clinical training opportunities both locally and abroad.
+The university is accredited by the National Accreditation Council of Guyana and holds regional medical education accreditations.

 Guyanese physicians usually seek post-graduate education abroad, due to limited opportunities in Guyana.
 Medical students often go to Cuba as a part of a government-funded training program.
 Likewise, many Cuban nationals work in the Guyanese healthcare sector.
 Since 1993, Chinese medical professionals have worked in Guyana as a part of the Protocol on Medical Cooperation between the two countries.
 China has also donated medical equipment.

 External partnerships also serve to develop sections of Guyana's healthcare system.
 Universities with long-term involvement include; McMaster University (Surgery and Paediatrics), Case Western University (Obstetrics) and Vanderbilt University (Emergency Medicine).

 A number of non-governmental organizations, including Health and Educational Relief for Guyana (HERG, INC) and Guyana Medical Relief (GMR, INC) have worked in Guyana to improve healthcare access and educational infrastructure.